-A stakeholder consultation should be organised to present the findings from Step 2.1 - Green City Baseline.
-Ideally, stakeholder consultations should be interactive, collaborative and cross-departmental.

-The goal of the stakeholder engagement is to translate the Technical Assessment's identified Green City challenges, with respect to urban environmental performance, into a shortened list of specific agreed priorities for the GCAP to address.
-Experts and citizen representatives involved should confirm or amend the relevance of Green City challenges that have been identified.
-This final agreed list will be the Green City challenges integrated into the GCAP.
+What: A stakeholder consultation should be organised to present the findings from Step 2.1 - Green City Baseline.
+The goal of the stakeholder engagement is to translate the Technical Assessment's identified Green City challenges, with respect to urban environmental performance, into a shortened list of specific priorities for the GCAP to address.

 Challenges stemming from core and elective indicators marked red in the traffic light screening should take priority.
 Challenges relating to indicators marked amber but trending towards red can also be prioritised.

-While the traffic light approach can help guide the prioritisation of Green City challenges, ultimately the City and stakeholders identified in Step 1.5 can confirm key challenges and identify issues that are absent from the GCAP analysis thus far.
+The final agreed list will be the Green City challenges integrated into the GCAP.